SeroC00l/ESAT/README.md

  *The database should now be runung on mongodb://localhost:27017

- * you can also install mongoDB Compass to manage your database on the visual way
+ *You can also install mongoDB Compass to manage your database on the visual way

 # Backend